-Net zero emissions Christchurch

-Key sources of greenhouse gas emissions from this activity includes vehicle use

-Emergency Management are taking the following actions to reduce greenhouse gas emissions:

-Operational/embedded greenhouse gas emissions

-Greenhouse gas emissions by users of Emergency Management

-- Use PHEV where possible - Seek low carbon response options where possible

-• Use PHEV where possible

-We understand and are preparing for the ongoing impact of Climate change

-Key climate risks for the Emergency Management activity includes:

-• Sea level rise and weather events of greater frequency, intensity, duration will increase the need for response capability and capacity.

-Options being considered to reduce the risks to the Emergency Management activity and the community posed by those climate risks include:

-- Use PHEV where possible - Seek low carbon response options where possible - Work with Orion to determine how to build a resilient network of buildings and facilities that can be used in emergency events.

-This activity will support the Council organisation and numerous diverse communities in planning for, responding to; and recovering from emergencies.
-Many of which are because of climate change.

-- For example, it is intended to run a pilot (trial) large scale evacuation drill that encourages coastal communities to physically practice an evacuation, using the routes and transport options most appropriate to them and the risk. - These drills will be especially useful as sea level rise creates more situations that will require communities to retreat from areas impacted by climate change. - Greater collaboration with Council's Community Development activities will ensure appropriate resource and community connections are available.

-We are guardians of our natural environment and taonga

-• Increasingly readiness, response and recovery activities will include a consideration of our natural environment and taonga.
-This is particularly the case through engagement and planning with papatipu runanga and when areas of significant cultural and ecological value are considered.
+Key sources of greenhouse gas emissions from this activity includes vehicle use Emergency Management are taking the following actions to reduce greenhouse gas emissions: · · · · · Operational/embedded greenhouse gas emissions Greenhouse gas emissions by users of Emergency Management Use PHEV where possible Use PHEV where possible Seek low carbon response options - where possible e unde erstand and are preparing for the ongoing impact of Climate cha ange Key climate risks for the Emergency Management activity includes: • Sea level rise and weather events of greater frequency, intensity, d uration will increase the need for response capability and capacity.
+Options being considered to reduce the risks to the Emergency Management activity and the community posed by those climate risks include: Use PHEV where possible Seek low carbon response options - where possible Work with Orion to determine how to build a resilient network of buildings and facilities that can be used in emergency events.
+This activity will support the Council organisation and numerous divers se communities in planning for, responding to; and recovering from emergencies.
+Many of which a because of climate change. • For example, it is intended to run a pilot (trial) large scale evacuation on drill that encourages coastal communities to physically practice an evacuation, using the route and transport options most appropriate to them and the risk. • These drills will be especially useful as sea level rise creates more s ituations that will require communities to retreat from areas impacted by climate change.
+Greater collaboration with Council's Community Development action ivities will ensure appropriate resource and community connections are available. e are g guardians of our natural environment and taonga X Increasingly readiness, response and recovery activities will includ e a consideration of our natural environment and taonga.
+This is particularly the case through engagement and planning with papatipu runanga and when areas

-Strengthening Communities Goals: How this activity supports strengthening communities' goals